I wish to remove the Babylon Toolbar. Please help!

 However rather than posting in an 8 months old thread it may be better, in my opinion:

 - to post in new threads as they appear

 - to offer links to information on problematic babylon removal as appropriate in those threads; so that the information becomes freely available to all, rather than as an exchange of private emails.

 For anyone reading this thread with problems my personal advice is

-- read the articles Cannot uninstall an add-on and Remove a toolbar that has taken over your Firefox search or home page
+- read the articles Cannot remove an add-on (extension or theme) and Remove a toolbar that has taken over your Firefox search or home page

 - If that does not provide a solution to start a new thread by asking your own question please follow the prompts and link /questions/new <-- clickable link -- (blue) --